 A Change in Plans…

-"Since we cannot make 26th century weapons to give us an advantage in battle, Adriana and I have looked at what current weapons could be used and measured their effectiveness...
-We found from field tests over the years, that a magazine mix of AP, HE and Incendiary ammo is very effective in dusting vampires...
-We ... uh yes ... you have a question?"
+"Since we don't have access to nor can we make the weapons from my universe to give us an advantage in battle, Adriana and I have looked at what current weapons from this universe we can use and have tested and measured their effectiveness.
+From field tests, we have found that a magazine mix of AP, HE and incendiary ammo is very effective in taking out vampires.
+We– Yes?
+You have a question?"

-"What is AP?" asked the extremely confused looking potential.
+"What's AP?" asked the extremely confused looking Potential.

-Michael let out a sigh, God, just give me one full Spartan team…an ODST team or even a full marine fire team and we would dust every last Ubervamp ...
-They're dangerous, strong and hard to kill, but you don't have to worry about plasma grenades, Wraiths, Phantoms or having the planet glassed underneath you.
+Letting out a sigh, Michael closed his eyes as he counted to ten, God…just give me one full Spartan team…an ODST team or even a full marine fire team and we would dust every last vampire bastard… They're dangerous, strong and hard to kill, but you don't have to worry about plasma grenades, needlers, Wraiths, Phantoms or having the planet glassed underneath you.

-"AP stands for Armor-piercing." he replied seeing more puzzled looks.
+"AP stands for Armor-piercing," he replied.
+He saw more puzzled looks at his response.
 Another sigh followed.